 Guidelines for Parenting Coordination, Appendix B, Best Judicial and Program Practices

-The Guidelines for Parenting Coordination were developed by the Association of Family and Conciliation Courts in 2005.
+The Guidelines for Parenting Coordination (opens in new window) were developed by the Association of Family and Conciliation Courts in 2005.
 Parenting Coordination is a special ADR process for high conflict parents in which a mental health or legal professional mediates parents’ disputes, educates them about children’s needs, and makes decisions when the parents are unable to reach agreement.
 If you are developing or improving court parenting coordination program, the important part of these Guidelines is Appendix B, Best Judicial and Program Practices.
-Some items the Appendix raises that the planning committee should address, which are raised in the Appendix.
+The following is a list of items the committee should address, which are raised in the Appendix.

 Model Standards of Practice for Family and Divorce Mediation, Appendix

 The Model Standards of Practice for Family and Divorce Mediation (opens in new window) were developed in 2000 through a symposium on Standards of Practice convened by the Association of Family and Conciliation Courts.
 These Standards include an appendix, “Special Policy Considerations for State Regulation of Family Mediators and Court Affiliated Programs.”
 The appendix first recognizes the importance of the National Standards for Court-Connected Mediation.
 It goes on to make three additional recommendations.

 - Jurisdictions should set standards and qualifications for family mediators that include procedures for evaluations and handling grievances against mediators.

 - Jurisdictions should publicize the qualifications to be appointed as mediators and try to insure that each mediator is qualified.

 - Jurisdictions should construe confidentiality to enable effective monitoring, research, evaluation or monitoring of mediation programs by responsible individuals or academic institutions.

 Model Standards of Conduct for Mediators